 Radio Ombudsman #4: David Behan on the transformation of the Care Quality Commission

 Sir David Behan, outgoing Chief Executive of the Care Quality Commission, talks to Rob Behrens about how he turned the organisation around, sharing valuable learning on the core elements of a successful transformation programme.

 He also shares his thoughts on the big issues facing health and social care, and offers advice for young people starting out in their public service careers.

-Radio Ombudsman #3: Approaches to mediation and dispute resolution
+Radio Ombudsman #3: Sarah Barclay on approaches to mediation and dispute resolution

 Rob Behrens in conversation with Sarah Barclay, Founder of the Medical Mediation Foundation, Co-Director of the Evelina Resolution Project and HSJ NHS Innovator award winner.
 Drawing on her many years of expertise in this field, Sarah helps us understand how mediation can be used more effectively in the health service alongside adjudication.

-Radio Ombudsman #2: The challenges of being an Ombudsman
+Radio Ombudsman #2: Michael King on the challenges of being an Ombudsman

 Local Government and Social Care Ombudsman, Michael King, and Parliamentary and Health Service Ombudsman, Rob Behrens, have a frank and open discussion about the challenges facing their organisations, ways of learning from each other and ombudsman reform.

 Radio Ombudsman #1: Scott Morrish on learning from mistakes